 Fiberglass insulation, which has been used in homes for decades, is available as loose-fill or batts.
-Fiberglass is made of tiny glass fibers and is often installed in attics but can be used to insulate walls and crawl spaces as well.
+Fiberglass is made of tiny glass fibers and is often installed in attics but can also be used to insulate walls and crawl spaces.

 One of the most environmentally friendly materials, cellulose insulation consists of up to 85% recycled material.
 It can be installed in any area of a home.

 Typically made of polyurethane, spray foam insulation is applied wet and expands into thick foam.
 Spray foam can be installed in crevices and hard-to-reach areas and can help reduce air infiltration.

 Popular for its ability to reduce utility bills and maximize energy efficiency, rigid foam board is a great choice for insulating your office building or home.